 1.

-(c) A copy of each Council decision to award, extend, suspend or terminate, a contract including the rationale, and the terms of the various Exploitation Contracts in accordance with Regulation 1, including copies of the approved Plans of Works, and any substantial modifications to the plans of work;
+(c) A copy of each Council decision to award, extend, suspend or terminate, an Exploitation Contract including the rationale, and the terms of the various Exploitation Contracts in accordance with Regulation 1, including copies of the approved Plans of Works, and any modifications to the plans of work;

+(c) bis The Exploitation Contract and its schedules in accordance with Regulation 17;

-2. The Seabed Mining Register shall be publicly available free of charge at the Authority’s website.
+2. The Seabed Mining Register shall be publicly accessible []on the Authority’s website.

 Please indicate the rationale for the proposal.
 [150-word limit]